 see also - Anabaptists of the Reformation

-During Europe's pre-renaissance and renaissance periods, Revelation's Harlot was inspired to run wild in a series of unfathomable murder campaigns.
+Throughout Europe's pre-renaissance and renaissance periods, Revelation's Harlot was inspired to run wild in a series of unfathomable murder campaigns.
 The source of the inspiration did not come from God, as you may judge for yourself.
-Her rage was largely due to the fact that she didn't have a keen response to the criticism coming from the Protestant reformers.
-But she was also angry because across Europe there was a distinct lack of uniform submission to dogmatic Nicene tenets and conventions.
+Her furious obsession arose from the fact that she didn't have a keen response to the criticism coming from the Protestant reformers.
+But she was also angry because across Europe there was a distinct lack of uniform submission to her dogmatic Nicene tenets and conventions.
 People were boldly defying the self-proclaimed authority of the church, and therefore needed to be, not just corrected, but punished.
 The church demanded total submission, no exceptions.

-During the 16th century, the Nicene church seemed to be flailing about madly at harassment coming from every direction.
-This period of Christian history, is well worth serious study and consideration, because it had so much to do with shaping and informing the fractured Christian religion of today.
+During the 16th century, as the Reformation began to rise up, the Nicene church seemed to be flailing about madly at the harassment coming from every direction.
+This period of Christian history is well worth serious study and consideration, because it had so much to do with shaping and informing the fractured Christian religion of today.
 Because, friends, you need to know what it is you believe, and to whom you're trusting your salvation.